sonatype-nexus-community/nexus-repository-installer/README.md

          3.17.0-01

-     Commit and push the updated `version-to-build.txt` file to `master`.
+     Commit and push the updated [version-to-build.txt](version-to-build.txt) file to the `master` branch.

   2. After a new build has completed, click the `deploy_staging` or `deploy` workflow.